Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Design

-\textbf{Partial Activation Checkpointing.} While we have introduced \texttt{.checkpoint()} in \S~\ref{sec:sch-mod} that enables activation checkpointing for an entire module, \Name also allows developers to use \texttt{.checkpoint(subgraph)} primitive to only checkpoint a subgraph in the computation, providing a fine-grained control for performance-memory trade-off dilemma, which has been studied by many existing works~\cite{chen2016checkpoint,marisa2021dtr,jain2020checkmate}.
+\textbf{Partial Activation Checkpointing.} In addition to enabling activation checkpointing for an entire module, as described in Section~\ref{sec:sch-mod}, \Name offers developers the flexibility to use the \texttt{.checkpoint(subgraph)} primitive, allowing checkpointing of specific subgraphs within the computation.
+This stands in contrast to existing PyTorch-based frameworks, which only support checkpointing at the module level due to their tightly coupled model implementation~\cite{rasley2020deepspeed,shoeybi2019megatron}.
+By providing this fine-grained control, we address the performance-memory trade-off dilemma, a topic extensively explored in various existing works~\cite{chen2016checkpoint,marisa2021dtr,jain2020checkmate}.